jacob-brown/photo_Sync/README.md

 * date of copy in excludeCopy
     * or another file - json?
 * logs
+* when switching to a new destination dir, if the same exclude file is present it will copy all the old files

 * DIR1 = SyncThing folder
 * DIR2 = _TO_ORGANISE_PHONE